natenka/pyneng-book-en/docs/source/book/17_serialization/3_yaml.rst

     pip install pyyaml

-Work with it is similar to the csv and json modules.
+Work with it is similar to csv and json modules.

 Reading from YAML
 ^^^^^^^^^^^^^^